openxc/reference-vi/docs/ASSEMBLY.md

 	"CANtranslator.parts.txt".
 Click OK.
 *	Manually compare "CANtranslator.parts.txt" to "CANtranslator.bom.xls".
 Make
 	sure the two lists are consistent.
-*	Open "CAN Translator Changelog + Testing.xls".
+*	Open "CHANGELOG.xls".
 Update the file to reflect the new revision.
 *	Create a zip archive with the following files (at least):
 	*	CANtranslator.pdf